tensoranalytics-kislay/velou-demo2/README.md

   - # of conversations.
   - # of messages.
   - CTR from assistant → product (card click).
-  - # of “no exact match” responses.
+  - # of "no exact match" responses.
+  - **Product click analytics**: Track and display how many times each product has been clicked, with filtering and sorting options.

 ### 2.2 Out of Scope (Demo)